Dashboard Excellence: A beginner’s guide

 Operational dashboards

-Operational dashboards function as a command center, tracking live campaign velocity, ad spend, or site availability.
-Like the call center team example I mentioned earlier: does someone need to monitor in real time whether something is broken?
+Operational dashboards act as a command center and track live campaign speed, ad spend or site availability.
+Like the example with the call center team I mentioned earlier: Does someone need to keep an eye on whether something is broken in real time?

 -